Eynsford Circular via Otford walk

 - Go along the tree-lined Cockerhurst Road for 350m, through a small dip and then steadily uphill.
 Opposite the first house on the left (Coombe Vale) turn right through a gap in the trees onto a signposted footpath, which winds through a scrubby area and then broadens out to continue climbing between a wire fence and shrubs.

-- At the top follow the path round to the right and go over an old stile to head N along the left-hand edge of a large field, towards the buildings of Homewood Farm.
+- At the top follow the path round to the right and go through a gate to head N along the left-hand edge of a large field, towards the buildings of Homewood Farm.
 On the far side bear left onto a narrow path beside a wooden fence and continue along the farm's concrete driveway to a narrow road with high hedges (Redmans Lane).

 - Turn left onto the lane (leaving the Walk 1–23 route), taking care as there is no pavement.
 In 100m turn right up steps in the bank onto a signposted footpath along the left-hand edge of a field, then past farm sheds.
 At the end go through a metal gate into Upper Beechen Wood, part of Lullingstone Country Park?.
 Almost immediately you come to a path crossing with a wooden signpost.